 The minutes will record all persons in attendance at the DPC meeting and all members of the DPC absent from the particular meeting.
 A record will be kept of each personnel action considered; however, this will not include individual comments.
 The written record will state that the personnel committee formally considered a personnel action of the particular faculty member and will state those things that were considered and what action was taken.
-In instances of personnel action involving promotion or tenure of a faculty member, the minutes will state specifically that the criteria for promotion or tenure as set forth in the Faculty Handbook and appropriate departmental guidelines were considered.
-The minutes will show the vote, the number affirmative and negative on each action, but not the votes of individual members of the committee.
+The minutes will show the vote, the number of affirmative and negative on each action, but not the votes of individual members of the committee.